nxbt/dungeon-game/README.md

 Currently being worked on by Brendan Thompson and Ethan Bull-Vulpe.

 ##TODO:
+* Change cursor when in inventory
 * Add Enemies
 * Populate rooms with drops
 * Add Description Box
 * Add Lighting